 And when you look at religious or class subcultures, you see that a Mormon in Utah may have more values common with Mormons from other parts of the world than with an atheist living in Utah.
-A devout Pentecostal construction worker in America may have more values in common with one living in Mexico than his neighbor, the lapsed Catholic University professor.
-Someone who is a raver, a Deadhead, an athlete and so on may have more in common with those of other countries than the average person in their own country.
+A devout Pentecostal construction worker in America may have more values in common with one living in Mexico than his neighbor the lapsed Catholic University professor.
+Someone who is a raver, a Deadhead, an athlete, and so on, may have more in common with those of other countries than the average person in their own country.
 One might say that most artists and musicians tend to be subversives of one sort or another; are they obligated to change their values to be in accord with mainstream society?
 And again, aren't the great artists the ones who break with tradition, who set the trend rather than conform to the status quo?

-Culture and society are diverse and complex.
-There is no easy, non-arbitrary way to divide people up.
-But if you can't do this, then you don't have any objective standard of measure by which an individual's behavior can be judged, and cultural relativism collapses.
+Culture and society are diverse and complex, there is no easy, non-arbitrary way to divide people up.
+But if you can't do this, you don't have any objective standard of measure by which an individual's behavior can be judged and cultural relativism collapses.

-(5) Tolerance can sometimes be bad, and cultural relativism does not actually lead to tolerance, nor can it coherently propose tolerance as an absolute, universal value.
+(5) Is tolerance always a good thing?
+Does cultural relativism lead to tolerance?
+Does it propose tolerance as an absolute and universal value?

 Many suggest that we should embrace cultural relativism because it will lead to greater tolerance.
 But tolerance is not always good.
-Should we have been tolerant of the Nazis?
-After all, if they wanted to exterminate their minority subversive populations-Jews, Gypsies, homosexuals, Jehovah's witnesses, those who didn't go along with the Reich that's none of our business.
+Should we have been tolerant of the Nazis because, after all, if they wanted to exterminate their minority subversive populations-Jews, Gypsies, homosexuals, Jehovah's witnesses, those who didn't go along with the Reich-that's none of our business.
 Amnesty International is just morally confused, according to cultural relativism.
 If a country wants to torture political prisoners or persecute religious minorities, that's their business.
 If women are treated as property or second class citizens in various countries in the Middle East, we should look the other way.
-However, most of us think that there is such a thing as "human rights,"

-which are what groups like Amnesty International and other international organizations are working towards.
-But if cultural relativism is true, then there can be no such thing as "human rights," only "American rights," "European rights," "Muslim rights" and so on.
+But most of us think that there is such a thing as "human rights", which are what groups like Amnesty International and other international organizations are working towards.
+But if cultural relativism is true, then there can be no such thing as "human rights", only "American rights" "European rights", "Muslim rights", and so on.

 And relativism doesn't necessarily lead to tolerance.
-There are some very intolerant cultures, and relativism would say that their intolerant practices aimed at minority populations are justified, so long as they are supported by the majority.
+There are some very intolerant cultures and relativism would say that their intolerant practices aimed at minority populations are justified, so long as they are supported by the majority.

 The historic focus on the value of tolerance by cultural relativists would appear to be contradictory.
-On the one hand, they assert that all values are relative to culture, but, at the same time, they assert that it is (absolutely, universally) morally wrong for one culture to impose its values on another.
+On the one hand they assert that all values are relative to culture, but the same time, they assert that it is (absolutely, universally) morally wrong for one culture to impose its values on another.
 Shouldn't this obsession with tolerance, "diversity" and non-judgmentalism really be considered to be an American or European value, or perhaps a value of the American-European cultural elite?
 Certainly it is not a part of the culture of Saudi Arabia or North Korea.